-(2.2) The Rights which the Indians should have got are :
+(ii) The Rights which the Indians should have got are:

 Q.3.
 “Ideas of nationalism also developed through a movement to revive Indian folklore.”
 Support the statement with four examples.
 [2011 (T-2)]

 Ans.
-During late nineteenth century in India, nationalists started the collection of folk lores.
-They travelled village to village to collect and record folk songs and legends sung by bards.
+During the late nineteenth century in India, nationalists started the collection of folklores.
+They traveled village to village to collect and record folk songs and legends sung by bards.
 They believed that these tales gave a real picture of true Indian culture, which was being distorted by the Britishers.
-They said this is our culture and identity and it restore a sense of pride in one’s past.
-In Bengal, Rabindranath Tagore started collecting ballads, nursery rhymes and myths.
-In Madras Natesa Shastri published a massive four volume collection of Tamil folk tales “Folklore of Southern India”.
+They said this is our culture and identity and it restores a sense of pride in one’s past.
+In Bengal, Rabindranath Tagore started collecting ballads, nursery rhymes, and myths.
+In Madras, Natesa Shastri published a massive four-volume collection of Tamil folk tales “Folklore of Southern India”.